-An air embolism, or more accurately, a gas embolism, occurs when one or more gas bubbles enter a vein or artery.
+An air embolism, or gas embolism, occurs when one or more gas bubbles enter a vein or artery.
 This can block the passage of blood, and it can be life threatening.
 Treatment can depend on the cause.

 Depending on where the blockage occurs, symptoms and severity vary.
 Air embolism is one of the leading causes of death in the diving community.1